Martin Sharp - The Lost Hokusai

 ---------------------

+Was it a drawing or a print?
 Was it by Hokusai or not, and if not, why not?
-This equivocating statement is strange, to say the least, whilst offering a number of avenues for further research.
+This equivocating statement is strange, to say the least, and frustrating, to say the least, for it also offers a number of avenues for further research.
 Was it an original drawing, or was it a print, and why the confusion over attribution and format?
 Woodblock prints were usually single sheet works printed on paper of relatively small size, varying from the commonly known A4 to A3 dimensions of the modern era.
 In order to achieve larger sizes, they were often combined as triptychs.
 They were also printed in large numbers.
 Scrolls, on the other hand, were usually large individual works of art painted on paper or silk and meant to be hung, often with a cloth or painted surround.
 Sharp notes that the original Hokusai was on two pieces of paper or silk.

 Both painting and print utilised ink and colour.
 Is it possible to confuse the two?
 It would appear so, as the comment by Hillier, unnamed art dealer and the V&A expert suggests.
 However, there is a significant difference not only in size, but between the means of production of a woodblock print and a painted ink scroll, giving rise to the rarity of the latter in comparison to the former.
 Hokusai produced both prints and paintings throughout his working career, right up to the time of his death at the age of 90 in 1849.
 Therefore it is quite possible that, in 1974 and even 2007, there could have been some confusion as to whether the abalone diver work Sharp acquired (aka Hokusai's Ama) was an original work of art or a print multiple.
 In actual fact, it was more likely, in the view of the present writer, to have been a painting, a unique coloured ink drawing, as opposed to a print.
 If it was sold to Sharp as a print, he may not have questioned that, despite the fact that he had gained extensive experience in the production of screenprints and other forms of printing since the early 1960s, both in association with his work on OZ magazine and Big O Posters of London.